colin-chang/BigFileForm/README.md

 ![upload big file with multiple parameters](https://i.loli.net/2020/08/27/7MqlOGDm8IAkiwx.jpg)

 ### file size limitation
-when we try to upload a big file, we have to know both Kestrel server and default form have its limitation.
+when we try to upload a big file, we have to know both the Kestrel server and default form have its limitation.
 We could adjust them by configuring `KestrelServerOptions` and `FormOptions`.

 ```json
 {